-CoCs should identify each federal funding source that currently supports the project even if a source only partially funds the beds and units.
+CoCs should identify each federal funding source that currently supports the project, even if a source only partially funds the beds and units.

-Note: CoCs should not report VA-funded Mental Health Residential Rehabilitation Treatment Program - Domiciliary Care for Homeless Veterans (VADOM) inventory in the HIC.
-The VA and HUD determined that VADOM inventory are more appropriately identified as institutions and should not be included in the HIC or PIT count.
+Note: CoCs should not report VA-funded Mental Health Residential Rehabilitation Treatment Program - Domiciliary Care for Homeless Veterans (VADOM) and Compensated Work Therapy, Transitional Residence (CWT/TR) grants inventory in the HIC.
+The VA and HUD determined that VADOM and CWT/TR inventory are more appropriately identified as institutions and should not be included in the HIC or PIT count.

-Housing Type [Data Element 2.8 Field 8]: CoCs indicate the "Housing Type" in the organization and project information section.
-The Housing Type options include:
+Housing Type [Data Element 2.8, Field 8]: CoCs indicate the "Housing Type" in the organization and project information section.
+All of the inventory for the project must fall within the selected Housing Type.
+If a project has multiple Housing Types, it must be split into separate projects.
+The Housing Type options are: